kamax-matrix/mxisd/docs/features/experimental/application-service.md

   connection: '<DB CONNECTION URL>'
 ```

-The `synapseSql` section is used to retrieve display names which are not directly accessible in this mode.
+The `synapseSql` section is optional.
+It is used to retrieve display names which are not directly accessible in this mode.
 For details about `type` and `connection`, see the [relevant documentation](../../stores/synapse.md).
 If you do not configure it, some placeholders will not be available in the notification, like the Room name.